BridgesLab/TissueSpecificTscKnockouts/Other Published Data/GSE17190-reanalysis.md

 Duvel et al identified 178 significantly differentially expressed genes in their analysis out of a total of 13635 genes assessed.
 Of these differentially expressed genes.
 62 genes overlapped with our 4403 significantly different genes from *Tsc1* knockout mice quadriceps.
+This is not a significant level of overlap (p=0.597).

 ![](figures/gene-overlap-1.png)<!-- -->